 Power and cooling monitoring should be a fundamental component of the design.
 ‘You can’t manage what you can’t measure’ is a phrase that captures the objective.
-Deployment of power monitoring should consider redundant power paths, if they are included in the design.
-Understanding the electrical load is important to forecasting potential expansion in order to meet the business services growth, as well as to understand the impact of fail over scenarios.
+Deployment of power monitoring should consider redundant power paths if they are included in the design.
+Understanding the electrical load is important to forecasting potential expansion in order to meet the business services growth, as well as to understand the impact of failover scenarios.
 It is vital in information collection, as are normal state load measurements.

 Coordinate Electrical and Mechanical

-Understanding the impact to a loss of equipment controls.
+Understanding the impact of a loss of equipment controls.
 In the case of ducted cooling, will the loss of control to variable air volume (VAV) dampers result in their closure and subsequent loss of essential cooling air to equipment?
 Some should consider if redundant controls are warranted.

 Establishing a unique and logical identification for each piece of equipment.
 This includes the identification of electrical and mechanical equipment during the design phase.
 Setting a labeling scheme early in the project will provide a smoother transition into the occupancy phase of the project.
-Placing permanent placards on equipment, including such items as valve tags, will assist with testing and commissioning, as well as provide on-going benefits to operations.
+Placing permanent placards on equipment, including such items as valve tags, will assist with testing and commissioning, as well as provide ongoing benefits to operations.
 Consider color coding where separate (ex: A-B) electrical and mechanical delivery paths are part of the project.

 Acceptance Testing and Commissioning

-Including the performance of testing as part of the construction effort is extremely important.
-This is more than a check list exercise.
+Including the performance of testing as part of the construction, effort is extremely important.
+This is more than a checklist exercise.
 It should encompass load testing at design capacity.
 This may be the only time where evaluating the overall capabilities of the systems installed is possible.
 Integrated systems testing (IST) is sometimes difficult to plan and execute though extremely important in evaluating data center performance, not only when everything is ‘normal’ but when the unplanned events occur.
 Construction projects in an active data center pose unique challenges to testing and commissioning, but the absence of IST leaves the owner with unknowns that must be addressed during occupancy.

 The schedule is inviolate!
-This is a sobering, but often very true, fact in the construction phase.
+This is a sobering but often very true fact in the construction phase.
 There are several challenges to staying on schedule – equipment lead times and supply chain issues are only two of the obstacles affecting construction.
 Historically, the delivery date did not change.
 Finding solutions to these issues can include redirecting subcontractors’ efforts, planning on extended work schedules, and the possibility of reducing the allotted time for contractor startup, acceptance testing and commissioning.
 Establishing an agreement on managing schedule changes should be part of the early project planning discussions.
-Curtailing startup, testing and commissioning efforts often fails to identify issues before the transition from construction to occupancy.
+Curtailing startup, testing and commissioning efforts often fail to identify issues before the transition from construction to occupancy.

 At GBA we recognize these challenges and plan early to minimize risk.
 Our team of experts is ready to help you from project conception to close-out.